-Name Description

-Menu Options File Wireless Event Viewer: Launches Wireless Event Viewer.
-Also
+Name Descr Description File Wireless Event Viewer: Launches Wireless Event Viewer.

-selectable in the left pane.

-Disable Natification (Enchle Natification, Salast to disable or Disable Notification/Enable Notification : Select to disable or enable alert notifications.
 Also selectable in the left pane.
-Exit : Click to exit the Intel® Wireless Troubleshooter application.
+Options Disable Notification/Enable Notification : Select to disable or enable alert notifications.
+Also selectable in the left pane.
+Exit: Click to exit the Intel® Wireless Troubleshooter application.
 View History : Displays or removes the History data on the right panel of the Intel® Wireless Troubleshooter.
 Tools Manual Diagnostics Tool: Run diagnostic test to verify the functionality of your WiFi adapter.
 See Manual Diagnostics Tool for more information.
 Help Intel® Wireless Troubleshooter Help: Displays online help for the Intel® Wireless Troubleshooter.
 About: Displays version information for the Intel® Wireless Troubleshooter.
-Available Help The da te, time and error message: • Description of error.
+Available Help The date, time and error message: Description of error.
 Link to resolve error (if available).
 See Resolve Errors next.
-Link to recommended steps to resolve error.
-History ins a list of the last five alerts.
-The alerts are listed chronologically, ne most recent alert at the top of the list.
+Link to recommended steps to resolve error. tins a list of the last five alerts.
+The alerts are listed chronologically, with the most recent alert top of the list.